pgulutzan/pgfindlib/README.md

 <P>
 It sees and replaces these according to what the loader would do, which may differ from what the Linux documentation says.
-For $LIB we only fall back to /lib64 or lib if there's a severe problem.
+For $LIB we only fall back to /lib64 or lib if there's an unexpected severe problem.
-A comment may also appear.
-The results are what's expected for the platform. </P>
+The results are what's expected for the platform but we do not search /tls or platform subdirectoriesd.</P>

 <H3 id="Re library lists">Re library lists</H3><HR>
 <P>DT_RPATH and DT_RUNPATH and LD_LIBRARY_PATH and LD_RUNPATH and extra_paths can all contain lists of paths.